Michael-MD/cy_NES_Emulator/README.md

 # cy_NES_Emulator
 Nes system in cython with joystick support.
+Tested on Windows 10 and Linux Ubuntu I don't see why it wouldn't work on macOS.
-This project was heavily inspired from javidx9 (https://www.youtube.com/@javidx9) so thanks to him.
+This project was heavily inspired from javidx9 (https://www.youtube.com/@javidx9) so huge thanks to him.

 <img src="smb.gif" width="400"/>